swiftlang/swift-evolution/proposals/0430-transferring-parameters-and-results.md

 may send the value away, or it may merge the value to the isolation region of one of the other parameters.

-A `sendable` result requires that the function implementation returns a value in a disconnected region:
+A `sending` result requires that the function implementation returns a value in a disconnected region:

 ```swift